gitamahm/human_tissue_microbiome_atlas/SIMBA/README.md

+This directory will contain all the necessary files to execute the shell scripts that will enable Snakemake to parallelize various jobs on compute clusters based on the provided Snakefiles.
+The **`config.yaml`** included in this SIMBA directory is set up assuming that SIMBA directory is the working directory within your home directory, containing all the necessary files including databases, raw fastq reads, in-house python scripts, and other files.
+Thus, if you need to change the file structure in any way, you can modify the paths in **`config.yaml`** file which snakefiles (those with **.snakefile** extensions) rely on.

-The shell scripts execute the viral, bacterial and fungal branches of the pipeline.
+The shell scripts (those with **.sh** extensions) execute the viral, bacterial and fungal branches of the pipeline.
 We recommend the following steps: Running the **`simba_viral.sh`** followed by **`simba_mico.sh`** and then the **`simba_fungal.sh`**.
 There are several parameters that are user-specific, which I will describe below in brackets.
 We have left examples from our own runs in these shell scripts.
-Note that in addition to Snakemake and Conda installations, there is a need for a **`config.yaml`** file that contains paths to databases used by Snakemake.
-This file should be modified to contain user-specific file paths.
+Note that you need working Snakemake (5.10.0) and Conda (4.14.0) installations.

 For more information please see tutorials on [SLURM commands](https://login.scg.stanford.edu/tutorials/job_scripts/).
 ```
 #SBATCH --job-name=[provide a job title]
 #SBATCH --time=[provide duration for the job]